ohio-edgelord69/rock-paper-scissors/README.md

-# rock-paper-scissors
+# description
-rock paper scissors
+  its just rock paper scissors, it's not that hard to understand